 - Therapy: Alcohol is often used as a coping mechanism for chronic pain, and treatment can help you build new tools.
 Cognitive–behavioral therapy is especially helpful in revealing the inner-wisdom you already possess about how to manage alcohol cravings and building skills to tolerate negative feelings.
 Your therapist will build a curriculum specific to you and your needs.
 Reach your goals for sobriety or moderation with online alcohol therapy knowing that your therapist will support you every step of the way.

 - Community support: Hearing from others navigating chronic pain and sobriety or moderation can provide relief and encouragement.
-You can join us for our free, therapist-moderated support group: “Changing your relationship with alcohol while managing chronic pain,” and discuss topics such as distress tolerance, what ‘emotional sobriety’ means to you, and so much more.
+You can join us for our moderated support groups to discuss topics such as distress tolerance, what ‘emotional sobriety’ means to you, and so much more.

 Your journey changing your relationship with alcohol and managing chronic pain will be enriched when shared and experienced with others.
 There’s truth in the saying, “when you heal, I heal.”
 Adopting a sobriety or moderation goal can afford you the space and energy to find a long-term chronic pain management plan that works for you.
 One of the hardest truths to accept in any chronic pain journey is that healing is a lifelong process.
 We have to grieve what we once had, and can celebrate what’s to come.
 With time, those with chronic pain often find that a new appreciation for life emerges.
 This gratitude is found not just in what it means to “be able” to do something but also in allowing things to be just as they are.
 We’re here to help you get there.

 - NIAAA.
 “The Complex Relationship Between Alcohol and Pain, https://niaaa.scienceblog.com/231/the-complex-relationship-between-alcohol-and-pain/.”
 Accessed Sep, 1.
 2021.